 What do you think?
 Isn’t this one of the cutest gingerbread crafts ever?

-and this GORGEOUS Recycled Gingerbread Village by Crafts by Amanda
+- and this Recycled Gingerbread Village by Crafts by Amanda

 40 Hands-on learning activities for kids ages 3-8:

 - plus links to 80 activities not featured in the book!